crizant/flutter_const_constructor_analysis/README.md

 # const_constructor_analysis

 The flutter project is created to study the performance gain when using the `const` constructors.
+[Check out the related article here.](https://medium.com/@crizantlai/flutter-performance-analysis-of-const-constructor-d2a72fd8a043)

 ## Getting Started